Kalamazoo River Valley Trail

-Currently, there are nearly 22 miles complete of this non-motorized, paved-asphalt trail.
+Currently, there are 24 miles complete of this non-motorized, paved-asphalt trail.
 One stretch begins at 10th Street, heading east from the Kal-Haven Caboose and stretching 4.8 miles to Westnedge Ave.
-You can also enjoy a section that connects 35th St. in Galesburg to D Avenue, traveling through Mayors’ Riverfront Park, Verburg Park, along Riverview Dr., and heading north along Markin Glen County Park and the Kalamazoo Nature Center.
-These two segments are connected by a signed-route throughout downtown Kalamazoo, featuring the Arcadia Creek Festival Place as well as many places to eat and shop.
+You can also enjoy a section that connects 35th St. in Galesburg to D Avenue, traveling through River Oaks County Park, Mayors’ Riverfront Park, Verburg Park, along Riverview Dr., and heading north along Markin Glen County Park and the Kalamazoo Nature Center.
+These two segments are connected by a signed route throughout downtown Kalamazoo, featuring the Arcadia Creek Festival Place as well as many places to eat and shop.
 As funds and property become available the trail will continue to grow, realizing a vision that has been in the works since 1991.